We oppose the badger cull

 The Wildlife Trusts have always been firmly opposed to the badger cull and believe that it is an ineffective tool in the fight against bovine tuberculosis (bTB).
 To date, over 140,000 badgers have been culled.
 The proposals recently announced by the Government as part of a consultation process will result in another 130,000 badgers being killed, taking the total to almost 300,000.
 The total badger population in England and Wales was estimated to be around 485,000 in 2017.

-The Wildlife Trusts have asked the government to stop issuing cull licences immediately and we are asking you to do so too.
+The Wildlife Trusts have asked the government to stop issuing cull licences.

 Based on our analysis of the consultation, we are calling on the Government to: